cryptpad/docker/README.md

 ## Usage

 ### General notices
 * With minimum settings, Nginx will listen for HTTP2 requests on port 80.
 Most browsers won't be able to connect without a reverse proxy to upgrade the connection.
-To disable HTTP2 and allow easier local testing, set the environment variable `CPAD_HTTP2_DISABLE` to `true`.
+To disable HTTP2 set the environment variable `CPAD_HTTP2_DISABLE` to `true`.

 * If you'd prefer Nginx to terminate TLS connections, provide a fullchain certificate and a key and set `CPAD_TLS_CERT` and `CPAD_TLS_KEY`.
 Both variables MUST be set for the entrypoint script to set paths in config.
-If `dhparam.pem` file isn't provided, it will be generated.
+You can also provide Diffie-Hellman parameters with `CPAD_TLS_DHPARAM`.
+If no `dhparam.pem` file is provided, it will be generated upon container start.
+Beware that this is a time consuming step.

 * Mounted files and folders for Cryptpad have to be owned by userid 4001.
 It is possible you have to run `sudo chown -R 4001:4001 filename`